DevonSmith/DevonSmith.github.io/cs460/hw4/index.md

 ```

 #### Creating the Partial Views
-This page only contains two partial views.
-The form itself and the summary element.
+This page only contains two partial views: the form itself and the summary element.

 **Form Partial View**
 This partial view contains the form that the users will use to input the information.